-If you've recently formed a business, there's a strong possibility you paid for some expenses with personal funds before you were fully operational.
+If you've recently formed a business, there's a strong possibility you paid for some expenses with personal funds before you set your company up.
 We'll go through what costs you can claim and how to go about it in this article.

 The first thing to remember about any type of company expense is that tax deductible expenses must be used "wholly and exclusively for the purpose of business".
-HMRC will only let you deduct them from your tax bill if you haven't used them for personal purposes, such as if you bought it for personal use and then started using it for business.
+HMRC will only let you deduct them from your tax bill if you haven't used them for personal purposes, such as if you bought a laptop for personal use and then started using it for your business.

-If you have pre-trading expenses, provided conditions are met you can treat them as if they were incurred on the first day of trading and so treat them in addition to other business expenses relating to the first period of trading.
+If you have pre-trading expenses, provided conditions are met, you can treat them as if they were incurred on the first day of trading.

-In many cases you can claim for the purchase costs of expenses up to seven years from the date you founded your business.
+In many cases you can claim for the purchase costs of expenses up to 7 years before the date you founded your company.
 Examples include if you bought a domain name, a laptop specifically for the purpose of your business or received professional advice or training.

-Take a look at our guide on common business expenses for a more complete list.
+Take a look at our guide on common business expenses.

-Where a business is letting property, the business begins trading when the first property is let.
-At which point, expenses incurred are part of the rental business and can be deducted.
-This also means you can claim at that point for legitimate expenses incurred up to 7 years prior.
+When a business is letting property, the business begins trading when the first property is rented out.
+At which point, expenses incurred can be deducted.
+This also means you can now claim for legitimate expenses incurred up to 7 years prior.

 All businesses need to keep records, and you'll need your receipt to claim any pre-incorporation expenses.

-Simply add your pre-incorporation expenses to your Expenses area in Provestor and date them as the date your business incorporated.
-Add to the description that these are expenses incurred prior to incorporation.
+Simply add your pre-incorporation expenses to your Expenses area in the Provestor software and date them on the day your business was formed.
+You can enter a description stating these are pre-incorporation expenses.

-As part of your record-keeping, we also recommend attaching a copy of your receipt to Provestor.
+As part of your record-keeping, we also recommend attaching a copy of your receipt to the transaction in the software.